knpuniversity/javascript/knpu/ep2-es6/template-strings.md

 Other *possible* uses for tagged templates might be to escape variables.
 But honestly, the web seems to be filled mostly with *possible* use-cases, without too many real-world examples.
-And also, these functions are really complex to write and even hard to read!
+And also, these functions are really complex to write and even harder to read!

 Oh, btw, the `upper` function uses the spread operator in a different way: to allow the function to have a variable number of arguments!